Why this interest in dark and weird places?

 in Yorkshire, Great Britain

 , the interest in the "darker" side of travelling to unusual destinations got a particular further boost, namely through her interest in the Holocaust.
-We started going to concentration camp
+We started visiting concentration camp

 memorial sites together and I got hooked on that aspect of dark tourism too.

 Furthermore, we generally enjoy travel experiences on the edge, as it were, preferring the unusual over the "normal".
-And here we are, with such magically weird and dark places under our belt as Chernobyl
+And here we are, with such magically dark places under our belt as Chernobyl

 , North Korea